EisenhornE/Breakout/README.md

 ## Credits

-I would like to thank Brackeys as his tutorials helped me a ton for this project.
+I would like to thank Brackeys as his tutorials helped me a ton with this project.
 I also would like to thank the creators of sfxr for the free sound effects.

 ## Contact